The Best Places to Visit in Basque Country

 Biarritz

 If you’re after a mixture of a laid-back surfer vibe and an upscale coastal resort feel, Biarritz is an ideal destination.
-After all, this French city served as a favorite getaway of Napoléon III in the mid-19th century, and other European nobles were soon to follow.
-Nowadays, the area offers everything from luxurious seaside resorts and a booming nightlife scene to pretty beaches, boutique-lined streets, and more.
+This French city was even the favorite getaway of Napoléon III in the mid-19th century and other European nobles were soon to follow.
+Today, the area offers everything from luxurious seaside resorts and a booming nightlife scene to picturesque beaches, boutique-lined streets, and more.

 Highlights of Biarritz: